strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

    them to the PMHC MDS.
 They will also be sent an SMS containing a verification code.
 The user will need to follow the instructions in the email before they can gain access to the system.
 This invitation will be valid for 7 days.
 8. When the user has accepted the invitation you will be sent an email to let you know.
+This user will now be listed in the View Users table.

    .. figure:: screen-shots/user-invite-accepted-email.png
       :alt: PMHC MDS Invite Accepted